 Control Rating Description Number of Findings Ineffective The control or requirement has not been implemented or completed.
-Requires significant improvement The control or requirement has been implemented or completed but with significant deficiencies in the consistency or effectiveness of implementation.
-Partially effective The control or requirement has been implemented or completed but with some deficiencies in the consistency and/or effective veness in which it has A STATE OF THE STA been applied.
-Majority effective The control or requirement has been implemented or completed and, in the majority of cases, has been consistently and/or effe ctively applied.
-There is potential to enhance the effectiveness of the control or to enhance the undertaking of the requirement, but only with minor adjustments.
-Effective The control or requirement has been fully implemented or completed and has, in all cases, been consistently and/or effectively applied.
-Not Applicable This control or requirement is not applicable, or the situation did not occur in the internal audit period or within the scope of the ne audit and testing.
+Requires significant improvement The control or requirement has been implemented or completed but with significant deficiencies in the consistency implementation. or effectiveness of Partially effective The control or requirement has been implemented or completed but with some deficiencies in the consistency and/or effecti- been applied. veness in which it has Majority effective The control or requirement has been implemented or completed and, in the majority of cases, has been consistently and/or effe is potential to enhance the effectiveness of the control or to enhance the undertaking of the requirement, but only with minor Effective The control or requirement has been fully implemented or completed and has, in all cases, been consistently and/or effectively applied.
+Not Applicable This control or requirement is not applicable, or the situation did not occur in the internal audit period or within the scope of the he audit and testing.